 It is impossible to find the words to convey the magnitude of the suffering endured, all that was lost, and the callous inhumanity and cruelty of it all.
 It is a disgraceful and unforgivable past.
 It is a harrowing demonstration of the brutish and ruthless attitudes and actions that characterized U.S. policy; a reminder that unchecked cruelty and greed knows no limits.

-For the students protesting against the Intercultural and Diversity Center’s efforts to raise awareness about this past, I ask you to put yourself in the shoes of the Cheyenne and Arapahos.
+For those opposed to raising awareness about this past, I ask you to put yourself in the shoes of the Cheyenne and Arapahos.
 Imagine the fear, terror, and despair; the pain, tiredness and emptiness they must have felt as they watched their loved ones die, their culture come under attack, and their ways of life and freedoms be violently ripped from them.
 Consider the trauma and misery they must have endured as they were confined to small impoverished reservations; as they could no longer roam the seemingly endless miles of the earth that not only provided their sustenance but was deeply meaningful to them; as their ancestral lands and its animals, woven into their histories and hearts, were destroyed for profit before their eyes.
 Remember how the core of their freedoms, traditions and ways of life were ripped away so cruelly, leaving them forced to exist within unrecognizable, lonely and painful customs.
 Consider their descendants, who continue to bear the scars of U.S. policies and attitudes and face daily injustices, neglect, and broken promises.

 We often forget that the past is not as distant as it so often seems.
 While this history may seem far off, its legacies — not only the conditions it has created, but the attitudes it leaves behind — remain painfully with us.
 Every attempt we make to erase this history only continues this legacy of destruction and indifference.
 We owe it to the victims, and to their living descendants who still carry the weight of this history every day, to remember this painful past and learn their stories, rather than ignore them.
 While we can’t turn back time, we can choose to break the cycle started by those who came before us and unlearn attitudes defined by ignorance, contempt and disregard.